danhk776/thirdweb-hackaton/README.md

 # Step 3

-Mars Base Scene : Land on Mars Base with your character, use directionnal keys, space to jump and shift to run.
+## Mars Base Scene :

+Land on Mars Base with your character, use directionnal keys, space to jump and shift to run.

+## Collect In Game NFTs

 Connect your wallet and Click on Kryptonite hidden in Hills to Mint them in your wallet